speculaas/ECE530/CS500/finalexam.md

 Lecture050423 ; savitch's thm configuration i to j ; pspace-complete ; primitive recursive func. ; kleene minimization operator
 ```

+### Lecture020223.pdf ; minimization of DFA
+* The Quotient Construction ; How do we know in general when two states can be collapsed safely without changing the set accepted? [kozen]

 ### Lecture030223.pdf ; closure properties of CFL
 * https://sites.cs.ucsb.edu/~cappello/136/lectures/17cfls/slides.pdf
   * L1 ∩ L2 = \{anbnan| n ≥ 0\}, which is known not to be a CFL